Pai gow: Ties

-If the scores are tied, and if the player and dealer each have an identical highest-ranking tile, then the dealer wins.
-For example, if the player held 2-2 and 1–6, and the dealer held 2-2 and 3–4, the dealer would win since the scores (1 each) and the higher tiles (2-2) are the same.
+If both have a bonus combination (Wong or Gong) or the scores are tied, and if the player and dealer each have an identical highest-ranking tile, then the dealer wins.
+For example, if the player held 2-2 and 1–6 (Bon and Tit), and the dealer held 2-2 and 3–4 (Bon and Chit), the dealer would win since the scores (1 each) and the highest-ranked tiles (2-2 Bon) are the same.
 The lower-ranked tile in each hand is never used to break a tie.

 There are two exceptions to the method described above.
-First, although the Gee Joon tiles form the highest-ranking pair when used together, they are considered to have no value individually when evaluating ties.
+First, although the Gee Joon tiles form the highest-ranking pair when used together, when used as single tiles in a mixed hand, for tiebreaking purposes, they fall into the mixed-number ranks according to the number of pips.
+That is, the 2-4 ranks sequentially below the Chop Chit tiles (3-4 and 2-5), and the 1-2 ranks sequentially last overall, below the Chop Ng tiles (3-2 and 1-4).
 Second, any zero-zero tie is won by the dealer, regardless of the tiles in the two hands.

 Strategy

 The key element of pai gow strategy is to present the optimal front and rear hands based on the tiles dealt to the player.
-There are three ways to arrange four tiles into two hands when no two of them form a pair.
+For any four random tiles, there are three ways to arrange them into two hands, assuming that a named pair cannot be formed.
 However, if there is at least one pair among the tiles, there are only two distinct ways to form two hands.

-Using the tiles shown at right, the following hands and scores are possible: